GDAL_CALC(1) GDAL GDAL_CALC(1)

 PYTHON OPTIONS

-The following options are available by using function the python
+The following options are available by using the Python interface of

-interface of gdal_calc.
-They are not available using the command
+gdal_calc.
+They are not available using the command prompt.

 user_namespace